HB 76 and SB 76, The Property Tax

 As mentioned above, total elimination of the property tax in every school district will be achieved when their debt is retired, although that will vary by district depending on the length of the remaining debt term.
-Fifteen Pennsylvania school districts are carrying no long-term debt and will see their property taxes totally eliminated immediately at the end of the two year phase-in period.
+As of the 2011-2012 school year, ninety Pennsylvania school districts were carrying no long-term debt and will see their property taxes totally eliminated immediately at the end of the two year phase-in period.

 Note that none of these funding sources are particularly burdensome by themselves but, taken together, provide the funds necessary to replace all Pennsylvania local school taxes.
 Further, The Property Tax Independence Act will more equally distribute the cost of school funding across all of Pennsylvania’s population and visitors to the state, rather than just depending on taxing homeowners.

 The Property Tax Independence Act works to fully fund all Pennsylvania schools.

 - All schools will initially be fully funded at their current levels.

 - Schools will receive their property tax replacement funding directly from the state.
 The Property Tax Independence Act will fully fund all districts by replacing the property tax dollar-for-dollar at each district's current level.
 All students in Pennsylvania, regardless of their location or their area’s economic condition, will have the opportunity for a quality education.

 - Equity in schools is guaranteed because the state assumes the responsibility of school funding.
 Each school will receive the resources it needs regardless of the local ability to pay.
 This solves the funding problems faced by rural, urban and fast-growing districts.